pironc/pironc/README.md

 I'm Cyprien, 22 years old and I'm a student developer at Epitech Barcelona

-I mainly code in C for my studies,
+I mainly code in C and C++ for my studies, then :

-Python for some small projects such as bots,
-Javascript to design various basic chrome extensions,
+Javascript - using ReactJS, to create websites and desktop apps (Electron), various basic chrome extensions,
+Python     - small projects such as discord bots, web scraping
-basic HTML/CSS that helps in my JS projects,
+HTML / CSS - mostly helps in my JS projects,
-and finally some C# with Unity
+C#         - using Unity

+Knowledge of using APIs through POST requests, data encryption, web tokens, as well as creating good user interfaces and experiences.